jessram98/BGPStudyBuddy_/README.md

 The pane on the left is where you can input network information.
 The pane on the right is where the graph visualiation appears.

 To add a node, type the node name in the node name text field above the add node button.
 This name MUST be unique to names of any nodes already in the network.
 Once the name is in the text box, click add Node.
 The node is now in the network and should appear in the right pane.
-You can click the node around.
+You can click and drag the node to move it around.

-To add multiple nodes at once, input node names separated by one space each.
+To add multiple nodes at once, input each node name separated by one space each.
 It must be in this format to work.

-Follow the same procedure for delete node.
+Follow the same procedure for delete node, except use the delete node text field and delete node button.

 To add peer links, write the node names in the peer link text field in the format displayed.
 The peer node names must be separated by a single equal sign and it MUST have spaces between the equal sign and the peer node names.
 For example, this is how you would add a peer link between nodes v and x: